tresoldi/dafsa/manuscript/paper.md

-We can export the resulting structures in either a custom textual format (using the standard `repr()` command) or in GML format (using the `.write_gml()` method), or convert them to equivalent `networkx` graphs (using the `.to_graph()` method).
+We can export the resulting structures in either a custom textual format (using the standard `repr()` command) or in GML format (using the `.write_gml()` method), or convert them to equivalent graphs in the `networkx` library (using the `.to_graph()` method).
 Visualizations can be generated through DOT source code (using the `.to_dot()` method), and manipulated according to the users' preferences and needs.
 An auxiliary